-2.2 Peri-urban areas
+2.3 Peri-urban areas

 The global demand for urban land is increasing and it has been long debated by scholars and policy-makers to determine the causes and consequences of agrarian land conversion.
 Important themes that are recurring in the literature are the influence of urbanization processes and industrialization on the rural-urban transition of rural and urban areas.
 Several theories on rural changes tend to focus on the political-economic aspect.
 The political-economic aspect is described as industrial and urban development in combination of how the rural sector is being degraded to benefit the capitalist development process of the agrarian sector (Cypher & Dietz, 2008).
 Moreover, wide ranges of theories exist on the interactions between the rural and urban sector.
 These theories underline that these sectors need to create distinct linkages between themselves to improve the lives of people living in both the areas.
+Urbanization has been an important demographic trend of the twenty-first century, and growth is particularly rapid in developing countries.
+While some of this growth is manifested in the city centre, much of the growth is taking place at the peri-urban fringe.